CompuCell3D/PythonScriptingManual/docs/adding_plots_to_the_simulation.rst

 Adding plots to the simulation
 ==============================

-Some modelers like to monitor simulation progress bydisplaying “live” plots that characterize current state of the simulation.
+Some modelers like to monitor simulation progress by displaying “live” plots that characterize current state of the simulation.
 In CC3D it is very easy to add to the Player windows.
 The best way to add plots is via Twedit++ CC3D Python->Scientific Plots menu.
 Take a look at example code